 Also Follow Food Safety Tips

-Fewer Shoppers Allowed in Stores
+Fewer Shoppers are Allowed in Stores

 One of the first changes that were made to accommodate the new health and safety measures put in place by the CDC was the limiting of the number of customers allowed in stores at any given time.

-While this has a major effect on the bottom line of retail outlets, that can easily be measured through the use of Little’s Law, enforcing new maximum occupation limits is an essential step in ensuring that the minimum social distancing measures are being met.
+While this has a major effect on the bottom line of retail outlets, which can easily be measured through the use of Little’s Law, enforcing new maximum occupation limits is an essential step in ensuring that the minimum social distancing measures are being met.

 Installing Physical Barriers